 BLACK PRIMULAS AND PRAYER FLAGS

-side From luxuriant temperate forests where Giant Pandas feast on bamboo high alpine passes emerge covered in breathtaking displays of Primulas, Omphalogramma and Meconopsis.
-This was the hunting ground of Ernest Wilson, an indefatigable plant hunter who scoured western Sichuan for exciting flora in the early 1900s finding the wonderful red poppywort Meconopsis punicea growing along yellow and blue counterparts.
+From luxuriant temperate forests where Giant Pandas feast on bamboo high alpine passes emerge covered in breathtaking displays of Primulas, Omphalogramma and Meconopsis, this was the hunting ground of Ernest Wilson, an indefatigable plant hunter who scoured western Sichuan for exciting flora in the early 1900s finding the wonderful red poppywort Meconopsis punicea growing alongside yellow and blue counterparts.
 In fact blue poppies are really rather common with at least six species including the graceful nodding lilac bells of Meconopsis quintuplinervia.
 On one magical pass we can find all three colours of poppywort and even a violet hybrid!

 However, it was Wilson’s rival Frank Kingdom-Ward who first found the mysterious black primula, originally far to the west, but now rediscovered in Sichuan and we’ll see this extraordinary flower alongside the inflated pouches of Cypripedium tibeticum and Cypripedium calcicola.
 The stunning velvety blue Grandala, surely the most beautiful of all high mountain birds, joins ten marvellous Rosefinch species, Wallcreepers, White-tailed Rubythroats and Golden Bushchats.
 Chunky Himalayan Marmots pose amid electric-blue Corydalis curviflora, fantastic Corydalis benecincta, pale blue Paraquilegias, red-bracted Ajuga lupulina and more than sixty species of many-hued Pedicularis.